WHAT TO DO IN ICELAND IN THE SUMMER MONTHS

 See Fjaðrárgljúfur Canyon

-I highly recommend visiting Fjaðrárgljúfur Canyon in summer.
-The canyon that is about 100 meters deep and about two kilometers long.
+I highly recommend visiting Fjaðrárgljúfur Canyon in the summer.
+The canyon is about 100 meters deep and about two kilometers long and one of my summer highlights in Iceland.

 From the parking area, it is a short and easy walk up a hill.
 And from there, you have some of the best views in all of Iceland.
 There are several vantage points, and if you like mountains, this is the place to visit.